QLyine/dublinbus/README.md

 ###  A data loader script

   Run load_dataset.sh script file.
   It took one minute on my machine to load each csv file.
+  It will exit when finished, and it will tell it will exit.

 ### Instructions on how to launch the HTTP service